 - 1/8 Cup Cinnamon

 Follow the above DIY dry shampoo recipe appropriate for your hair color.
-Place the cornstarch in a mixing bowl.
+First, place the cornstarch in a mixing bowl.
 Next, add the essential oils one at a time while mixing.
-Then put into an airtight container.
+Then put it into an airtight container.

-is an incredible organic product for cleansing your scalp.
-A simple water and baking soda mixture can work wonders as a detox (and work as an alternative to shampoo) when switching from commercial products to natural ones.
+Baking soda is an incredible organic product for cleansing your scalp.
+Simple water and baking soda mixture can work wonders as a detox (and work as an alternative to shampoo) when switching from commercial products to natural ones.
 Who doesn't want to get rid of that hard, sticky build-up of waxes, gels, and hair sprays?
 This 100% natural cleanser works wonderfully.
-Recipe

 Doing this every time you wash your hair might cause dryness.
-However, women with an oily scalp are recommended to use this recipe a couple of times a week to make their mane shiny and sparkly clean.
-2. Moroccan Rhassoul clay
+However, women with oily scalp are recommended to use this recipe several times a week to make their mane shiny and sparkly clean.

 Ingredients for Conditioning